eugenebogaart/elementor-declaration-form-field/README.md

 # Costs reimbursement table with 4 columns for Wordpress Elementor Forms

 This is a custom build table with 4 columns with entry fields.
 The number of rows is controlled by a variable in Form control.
-At the moment limited is set to 7 rows.
+At the moment the limit is set to 7 rows, because the PDF template has a fixed number of rows.

 - first column is a date field
 - second column is description